- Northern Health Centre

 580 Holloway Road

-We are a multi-disciplinary team consisting of paediatric specialist nurses, respite nursery nurses, play specialist / youth worker, psychologists and a toy loan coordinator.
+We are a multi-disciplinary team consisting of paediatric specialist nurses, respite nursery nurses, play specialist / youth worker and psychologists.

 Life Force is a team of specialists, who provide care and support to families who have a child with a life limiting or life threatening condition living in the boroughs of Camden, Haringey and Islington.

 Our aim is to provide enhanced support to families and ensure choice in place of care, especially at end of life.

 - Coordination of current services, accessing extra support for families when necessary

 - Provision of respite/short breaks in the home

 - To act as a keyworker

 - Provision of play sessions in the home

 - Pre and post bereavement support to the parents